Check out the new books and videos we’ve added to our collection since April. Here are a few of the new titles:

 New titles

-Check out the new books and videos we added to our collection in March.
+Check out the new books, audiobooks, and movies we’ve added to our collection since September.
 Here are just a few of the new titles:

 -